Theatre-in-the-round: Adaptations of theatre-in-the-round in television and live entertainment

-The politics of theatre-in-the-round were explored most deliberately by RG Gregory.
-In his view the lit space of a proscenium arch is analogous to the seat of power; the audience adopts the role of passive receivers.
-In traditional theatre design, maximum care is taken with sight lines in order to ensure that the actor can engage every member of the audience at the same time.
+The political implications of theatre-in-the-round were most deliberately explored by R.G.
+Gregory.
+He argued that the lit space of a proscenium arch resembled a seat of power, positioning the audience as passive observers.
+In contrast, traditional theatre design prioritizes sight lines to ensure that actors can engage all audience members simultaneously.

-However, once removed from the picture frame of the arch, the actors are compelled to turn their back on some members of the audience and so necessarily lose exclusive command of the acting space.
-All members of the audience can see the actor, but the actor can no longer see all of them.
-At this point, in order for the play to function, the audience themselves must be allowed to become key conductors of the meaning of the performance.
+However, when actors are no longer framed by the proscenium arch, they are required to turn their backs to parts of the audience, losing exclusive control over the acting space.
+While every audience member can still see the actor, the actor can no longer maintain visual contact with the entire audience.
+As a result, for the performance to fully resonate, the audience must become active participants in shaping the meaning of the play.

-Some, like the writer Mick Fealty, have stressed a close analogy between Gregory's description of the rudimentary dynamics of theater-in-the-round with the network effect of Internet-based communication in comparison to traditional broadcast and marketing channels.
+Some, such as writer Mick Fealty, have drawn a strong analogy between Gregory'ss description of the fundamental dynamics of theatre-in-the-round and the network effect of Internet-based communication, contrasting it with traditional broadcast and marketing models.